 At LUECC we operate a primary caregiving system which means that your child and your family is assigned to a particular ‘kaiako' (teacher) and becomes part of their small whanau (family) group.

 What is primary caregiving?

-At Lincoln University Early Childhood Centre we operate a primary caregiving system which means that your child (and family) is assigned to a particular ‘primary caregiver’.
-A primary caregiving system is one designed to ensure that your child is linked to one special teacher who assumes the major responsibility for ensuring your child’s needs are being met while they attend LUECC.
-This teacher also becomes the main contact person for communication between your family and LUECC.
-Using primary caregivers makes it easier to develop trusting partnerships between teachers and families, where personal information about your child’s learning and development can be shared, respected and used to plan for your child.
+A primary caregiving system is one designed to ensure that your child’s needs are being met.
+Your child is linked to one special kaiako who assumes the major responsibility for ensuring this is occuring.
+This kaiako also becomes the main contact person for communication between your family and LUECC.
+Using kaiako and whanau groups makes it easier to develop trusting partnerships between teachers and families.

 It is important to note that primary caregiving is not exclusive caregiving.
 All of our teachers work as a team to ensure positive experiences for all of our children and their families.
-As your child settles into LUECC, their primary caregiver will initially fulfil all of their caregiving needs, though once your child’s sense of belonging has been established, your child’s care giving routines will be shared amongst core staff.
-At this point your child’s primary caregiver takes overall responsibility for ensuring the nurturing and learning needs of your child (and all the children in her small group are being met, writing your child’s weekly email or daily notebook (infants) and writing learning stories, learning notes and anecdotes to go into your child’s profile book.
-As the primary caregiver they support your child’s routine during their time here, so they are the best person to talk to if there are any changes or concerns about your child and/or their routine.
+As your child settles into LUECC, their kaiako will initially fulfil all of their caregiving needs, though once your child’s sense of belonging has been established, your child’s care giving routines will be shared amongst core staff.
+At this point your child’s kaiako continuess to take overall responsibility for ensuring the nurturing and learning needs of your child (and all the children in her small whanau group are being met, writing your child’s weekly email or daily notebook (infants) and writing learning stories and learning notes to go into your child’s profile book and developing programme plans to extend and support their learning and development.
+As your child's kaiako they support your child’s routine during their time here, so they are the best person to talk to if there are any changes or concerns about your child and/or their routine.